CSeq/Compiler/README.md

 code.
 The instruction set supported by the backend will be dependant on whatever type of instruction set I am running at the time.

-Sample:  Without listing the entire grammar for language here is what the sample file looks like:
+Sample:  Without listing the entire grammar for language here is what the sample file looks like

 '''
 {
 	int x;